electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 \begin{aside}
 \label{aside:funda}
 \heading{Instructor note}
-\noindent I don't have the students type these, just discuss them, and possibly not all in the same lesson but only when they relevant to other programs.
+\noindent Don't have the students type these, just discuss them.
+You also don't need to cover all of the programs in the chapter in the same lesson; you can teach them when they are relevant to another program.
 \end{aside}

+\pagebreak

 ## Logic